adembudak/vim-doctor/README.md

 ```
 c3w      or 3cw, cw cw cw
 4j       jjjj
-2w       w w,  go to the begining of 2 next words
+2w       w w,  go to the beginning of 2 next words
 2dd      delete 2 lines
 ```

 <sub>[⇧ back to top](#contents)</sub>
-#### repating more than one command by recording
+#### repeating more than one command by recording

 `:h recording`:tropical_fish: